 What is a native file?

 It’s one question we hear time and again from many clients, or “Do I really need natives in litigation?”
-Most litigators have heard that native files are important in modern litigation.
+Most litigators have heard that the native file format is important in modern litigation.
 However, many eDiscovery reviewers never even see or use a native file in their work.

 The short answer is that a native file is the true document or file.
 That is the original Word document, spreadsheet, or Outlook email as it was found on a computer or device in its native format.
 An imaged document, as you may have guessed is merely a rendered image of that native file.
-An image is an exact copy of the original.
+An image is an exact copy of the original, but it’s not in the native file format.

 Get to Know Your Native Files in Litigation

-- Native files are the actual files from a custodian’s computer, such Microsoft Word or Excel files, or emails taken directly from an email server.
+- Native files are the actual files from a custodian’s computer, such Microsoft Word or Excel files, or emails taken directly from an email server in their native file format.

 - Image files are the visual representation of these files, usually in PDF, TIFF or JPEG format.